My mother died when I was 17. My father raised me and my sister Herica, whom was then 13. My father died 2 years ago. ** Post from October 2016 **

 My father was not materialistic.
 At the end of his life, he lived in the most simple house ever, close to his memories, to his LPs (which he still used), his dogs, his tools.
 He would never say no to someone in need.
 He taught me to be kind even to the unkind.
 He gave me wings to believe in myself, to pursue, to get up when I would fall, to fight for what is right, to pray for those who – by any reason – speak bad against me.
 To be myself no matter what.

 My father was a great artist.
 He created beautiful paintings to express himself and the way he saw the world.
-Impressionist, with an amazing composition, understand of colours, seasons, anatomy.
+Impressionist, with an amazing composition, understand of colours, seasons, anatomy and light.

-My father would not enter someone’s house, if he didn’t feel like he should.
-Spiritual stuff I never dear to understand.
-He believed in the teachings of Allan Kardec, believed in reecarnation, and we certainly had our disagreements.
+My father would not enter someone’s house, if he didn’t feel like he shouldn’t.
+Spiritual stuff I never dare to understand.
+He believed in the teachings of Allan Kardec, believed in reincarnation – and we certainly had our disagreements.
 One thing was always clear, I’ve learned how to be positive with him, to expect the best from people and situations, to raise above (sorry the bad language) all the stupid bullshit and mediocrity.

 Before he died, he was still driving his old green Opala Chevrolet 1971.
 He remained painting till his last day.
 In our last Skype conversation, we talked about everything, from Joaquim to photography.
 He complimented me about some photos, criticised too, laughed and was there for me.